locoframework/loco-js-core/README.md

 </body>
 ```

-Loco-JS will act like this (a simplified version):
+Loco-JS-Core will act like this (a simplified version):

 ```javascript
 import { init, Controllers } from "loco-js-core";